Ansari-Muskan01/PowerBI/Introduction.md

 ## Architecture of Power BI

-Power BI architecture explains how data moves from different sources to reports and dashboards.
+Power BI architecture explains how data moves from different sources to reports and dashboards.<br>

-Basic Flow: Data Sources → Power Query → Data Model → Reports → Dashboards
+Basic Flow: Data Sources → Power Query → Data Model → Reports → Dashboards<br>

 **1. Data Sources**

-Data can come from different sources such as:
+Data can come from different sources such as:<br>
-Excel
+Excel<br>
-CSV
+CSV<br>
-SQL Server
+SQL Server<br>
-Web
+Website<br>
-Cloud services
+Cloud services<br>

 **2. Power Query**

-Power Query is used to:
+Power Query is used to:<br>
-Clean data
+Clean data<br>
-Transform data
+Transform data<br>
-Remove unnecessary columns
+Remove unnecessary columns<br>
-Handle missing values
+Handle missing values<br>
-Change data types
+Change data types<br>

 **3. Data Model**
 The transformed data is loaded into Power BI and organized into a data model.
 Relationships can be created between different tables.

 **4. Reports**

-Users create interactive reports using:
+Users create interactive reports using:<br>
-Charts
+Charts<br>
-Tables
+Tables<br>
-Cards
+Cards<br>
-Slicers
+Slicers<br>
-Maps
+Maps<br>

 **5. Dashboards**

-Reports and visualizations can be used to monitor important business information through dashboards in the Power BI Service.
+Reports and visualizations can be used to monitor important business information through dashboards in the Power BI Service.<br>

 ## Building Blocks of Power BI

-The main building blocks of Power BI are:
+The main building blocks of Power BI are:<br>
-Visualizations – Charts, graphs, cards, maps, etc.
+Visualizations – Charts, graphs, cards, maps, etc.<br>
-Datasets / Semantic Models – Data used for analysis and reporting.
+Datasets / Semantic Models – Data used for analysis and reporting.<br>
-Reports – A collection of interactive visualizations.
+Reports – A collection of interactive visualizations.<br>
-Dashboards – A single-page view of important information.
+Dashboards – A single-page view of important information.<br>
-Tiles – Individual visual elements displayed on a dashboard.
+Tiles – Individual visual elements displayed on a dashboard.<br>
-Dataflows – Used to prepare and transform data for reuse.
+Dataflows – Used to prepare and transform data for reuse.<br>